kopia/kopia/site/content/docs/Repositories/_index.md

 Creating a Backblaze B2 `repository` is done differently depending on if you use Kopia GUI or Kopia CLI.

-> NOTE: Currently, object locking is supported for Backblaze B2 but only through Kopia's [S3-compatible storage `repository`](#amazon-s3-and-s3-compatible-cloud-storage) and not through the Backblaze B2 `repository` option.
-However, Backblaze B2 is fully S3 compatible, so you can setup your Backblaze B2 account via Kopia's [S3 `repository` option](#amazon-s3-and-s3-compatible-cloud-storage).
+> NOTE: Currently, object locking is supported for B2 but only through Kopia's [S3-compatible storage `repository`](#amazon-s3-and-s3-compatible-cloud-storage) and not through the B2 `repository` option.
+However, B2 is fully S3 compatible, so you can setup your B2 account via Kopia's [S3 `repository` option](#amazon-s3-and-s3-compatible-cloud-storage).
+To use B2 storage with the S3 `repository` option the `--endpoint` argument must be specified with the appropriate B2 endpoint.
+This endpoint can be found on the buckets page of the B2 web interface and follows the pattern `s3.<region>.backblazeb2.com`.

 ### Kopia GUI